Guide to Ariege & Property for Sale in Department 09

 Relaxation at Thermal Spas

-Ariege also benefits from thermal spas, with Aulus-les-Bains, Ax-les-Thermes and Ussat-les-Bains among the best-known places to enjoy the healing properties of the waters.
+Ariege also benefits from thermal spas, with Aulus-les-Bains, Axe-les-Thermes and Ussat-les-Bains among the best-known places to enjoy the healing properties of the waters.
 Each is believed to treat different conditions based on its mineral content – but many simply visit for the chance to relax and unwind.

 Cultural Treasures

-Finally, culture enthusiasts won’t want to miss the active artistic community of Carla-Bayle, in the north of the department, the cave drawings at Niaux, or the traditional cheese-making, wooden clog creations and folk dancing of Bethmale, in southwest of France.
+Finally, culture enthusiasts won’t want to miss the active artistic community of Carla-Bayle, in the north of the department, the cave drawings at Niaux, or the traditional cheese-making, wooden clog creations and folk dancing of Bethmale, in the southwest of France.

 Key Information about the Ariège (09)